hunterhector/EvmEval/README.md

 Please note that all 4 fields are required and will be used:
   - The converter will use token_id, tkn_begin, tkn_end to convert characters to token id
   - The scorer will use the token_str to detect invisible words

+The tokenization table files are created using our automatic tool, which wraps the Stanford tokenizer and provide boundary checks.

 scorer.py
 ----------